markus1189/dyalog-nixos/README.md

 `ride` in your path.
 Afterwards you can open RIDE and tell it to launch `dyalog` (available in PATH).

+With flakes, you can run `nix shell github:markus1189/dyalog-nixos#{dyalog,ride}`

 ## Troubleshooting

 If you get 404 for dyalog or ride download:
-  - dyalog: find new version at https://www.dyalog.com/download-zone.htm
+  - dyalog: find new version at https://www.dyalog.com/download-zone.htm?p=download
   - ride: find new version at  https://github.com/Dyalog/ride/releases

 and update the corresponding files.